 - Assessment Review Settings determines when and how they will see their results after finishing the test.

-- Open, to access the assessment instantly
+- Open: Students can access the assessment instantly.

 Locked Browser Only The browser feature is permission-based and will only be seen on the screen if enabled by a System Administrator.
 In order to use this feature, specific set up is required.
 To learn more about our Locked Browser, visit Enabling Locked Browsers for Online Testing.